nandorsilva/arc-dados/lab-eda/ksqldb/README.md

  select * from PRODUTOSTABLE where idproduto= 2  emit changes;
 ```

-No terminal Linux, vamos criar a mensagem 2
+No terminal Linux, vamos alterar a mensagem 2

 ```
 >2:{"produto":"TV - Alterada"}